 Section 1: The Association shall have all powers, both expressed and implied, which are necessary to accomplish the objectives set forth and which are consistent with the laws of the State of Florida.

 Section 4: The Board shall meet at least once a month during the months of October through the following April on a day selected by the Board.
 Other Board meetings may be convened at the discretion of the President or other presiding officer.
 The President shall have regular executive powers and shall preside at the meetings of the Association and the Board.
-In the absence of the President, the Vice-President shall perform all duties necessary.
-In the absence of both the President and Vice-President, the Secretary, the Treasurer or the longest serving Board member, respectively, shall follow in succession.
+In the absence of the President, the Secretary shall perform all duties necessary.
+In the absence of both the President and the Secretary, the Treasurer or the longest serving Board member, respectively, shall follow in succession.

 Section 5: The Board shall set times for meetings for itself and for the Association.
 All meetings of the Board shall be open to all members of the Association except for meetings between the Board and its attorney with respect to personnel matters or proposed or pending litigation where the contents of the discussion would otherwise be governed by the attorney-client privilege.
 The provisions of this section shall also apply to the meetings of any committee or other similar body when a final decision will be made regarding the expenditure of Association funds.
 Association members shall be allowed at least 3 minutes to speak on any matter on the agenda.
 The Board may adopt written, reasonable rules expanding the right of members to speak and governing the frequency, duration, and other manner of member statements and may include a sign-up sheet for members wishing to speak.
 Voting at Board and Association meetings shall proceed as described in §44 and §45 of Robert’s Rules of Order.